regulad/SimpleInfo/README.md

-# BukkitTemplate
+# SimpleInfo

-A quick template for making shitty plugins.
+A simple way of displaying info to the player using scoreboards and tablists.